 Mordecai's rise is plausible.
 He must've been some kind of official to be able to sit at the Gate (=part of royal court - Dan.
 2:49 where he's governor of Babylon, but does not do administrative work).
 Starting with the later years of Nebuchadnezzar, many foreigners gained high positions some of NorthWest Semitic provenance [Waerzeggers, p.27] (1 Samuel 2:8).
 He also commands her to speak to the king (4:8; compare the opposite by Esther in 7:3), though he realizes that ultimately he can't force her (4:13-14).
-This is similar to Otanes telling his daughter (by messenger), who had been a royal queen for years, that she had to obey him because he was her father on a task that could cost her life.
+This is similar to Otanes telling his daughter (by messenger), who had been a royal queen for years, that she had to obey him, even on a task that could cost her life, because he was her father.
 [Herodotus, Hist.
 3.69.2, 4] As Esther's legal guardian, Mordecai was able to apply the same expectations.